jayunit100/tanzu-install-annotated/docs/z0-wl.md

 WL cluster and mgmt cluster run different types of pods.
 Heres a quick summary of the differences.

+## Things that ONLY run on management clusters

 - CAPI Pods only run in management cluster, bc they are literally what manage the WL clusters.
 - tanzu-auth / tanzu-auth-controller-manager: The management cluster does need to manage authentication to APIServers for ALL workload clusters...
 Thus this has to run on the management level.  `tanzu-auth-controller-manager` is the controller for **pinniped**, so it installs and manages our authentication wrappers in TKG.
 Only mgmt cluster needs to manage this since it controls auth to many workload clusters.
 - object-propagation-controller-manag: CAPI clusterclasses get copied to multiple namespaces.
 This is something only done to support creation of new CAPI clusters, thus WL clusters dont run this .
 - tanzu-addons-controller-manager: Tanzu Addons manager will put carvel packages onto WL clusters.
 However, it is **kapp** on the wl cluster that installs them.
 Thus, the WL cluster doesnt need to run addons bc management does this for it on bootstrap... the workload cluster **does though** notably, run **kapp controller** to install those packages ONCE addons manager puts them on there!

+Here's a table that shos all the common pods and where they run.

 ```
 | Namespace               | Pod Type                            | tkg-mgmt-vc-admin@tkg-mgmt-vc | wl-antrea-admin@wl-antrea|